Chanditala I: Healthcare

 Bhattapur Primary Health Centre at PO Akuni (with 4 beds), Gangadharpur PHC (with 10 beds) and Jangalpara PHC (with 6 beds).

-Chanditala I CD Block is one of the areas of Hooghly district where ground water is affected by low level of arsenic contamination.
+Chanditala I CD bBlock is one of the areas of Hooghly district where ground water is affected by low level of arsenic contamination.
 The WHO guideline for arsenic in drinking water is 10 mg/ litre, and the Indian Standard value is 50 mg/ litre.
 In Hooghly district, 16 blocks have arsenic levels above WHO guidelines and 11 blocks above Indian standard value.
-The maximum concentration in Chanditala I CD Block is 33 mg/litre.
+The maximum concentration in Chanditala I CD block is 33 mg/litre.